History of the Jews in Brody: The issue of national identity in the 1880s

-The issue of Jewish national identity, problem of Jewish national language and their recognition in the legal system of Habsburg monarchy was reflected in Brody school case and tribunal dispute from 1880.
-Since 1867 Austrian monarchy recognized the equal status of all the nationalities and languages used in the large multicultural state.
-The 19th paragraph of new Austro-Hungarian Constitution (from the 21st of Dec., 1867) was meant to guarantee equal national rights to all the ethnic group in the empire.
-In Brody where more than ¾ of the population were Jewish (out of ca. 20.000 of inhabitants) there was only one public school with instruction in German and two schools with Polish as instruction medium.
-Galician Regional School Council (Landesschulrat) in Lviv allowed opening of two more schools refusing however the wish of Brody town commune to have German for instruction language in these new schools.
+The issue of Jewish national identity, the problem of the Jewish national language and their recognition in the legal system of Habsburg monarchy was reflected in the Brody school case and tribunal dispute from 1880.

+Since 1867, Austrian monarchy recognized the equal status of all nationalities and languages used in the large multicultural state.

+The 19th paragraph of the new Austro-Hungarian Constitution (from the 21st of December, 1867) guaranteed equal national rights to all the ethnic group in the empire.
+In Brody, where more than ¾ of the population was Jewish (out of ca. 20.000 of inhabitants), there was only one public school teaching in German and two schools with Polish as instruction medium.

+The Galician Regional School Council (Landesschulrat) in Lviv allowed opening of two more schools refusing however the wish of Brody town commune to have German for instruction language in these new schools.
 Council was only willing to allow them to be in Polish.
 In the end, in 1880 Brody town commune appealed with the complaint to the Tribunal of the State (Reichsgericht) in Vienna, after unsuccessful attempts to defend their claim at the Galician Landeschulrat and the Ministry of Religion and Science.

 In the State Tribunal Brody commune was represented by Dr Heinrich Jaques (1831–1894), who published the memorial on the situation of Jews in Austria in 1859.
 The tribunal referee in Brody case was Hye von Glunek (1807–1894) who concluded that the rights of Brody town commune guaranteed by the 19th paragraph of the constitution were violated what all other board members agreed to as well.

 The Ministry of Education viewed Brody Israelites as not belonging to German nationality (against the views of Brody commune itself) while Brody and Galician Israelites did not want to acknowledge themselves neither to Polish nor to Ukrainian nationalities.

 According to Hye, Brody Jews could not use "the guaranteed constitutional rights as for nationality and language" and either to present themselves as a separate Hebrew ethnic group different from all other Austrian minorities what Hye declined pointing at several previous bans of usage of Hebrew language in the administrative life and non-recognition of "Hebrew tribe" by Austrian legislature.

-Pergin von Purschka, court councillor and member of the Highest Tribunal (Oberster Gerichtshof) considered that "the Jews joined only the language tribe (Sprachenstamm)."
-Though the last term was not verbum legale of Austrian legislature indifference to the term defining an ething group – Volkstamm.
-Two other board members (Dr Anton Rintelen and count Edmund Hartig) suggested to limit the discussion to the fact that "Brody Jews speak German and all other issues should be set aside".
-So it was decided in the strident tribunal case won by the Brodyites.
+Court councillor and member of the Highest Tribunal (Oberster Gerichtshof) Pergin von Purschka considered that, "Jews only joined the language tribe (Sprachenstamm)."
+The two other board members, Dr Anton Rintelen and count Edmund Hartig, suggested limiting the discussion to the fact that, "Brody Jews speak German and all other issues should be set aside".